nigelhaim/Notes_3rdYr_1stSem/Web and mobile programming.md

 ### Hot Reload
-- Flutter is Engineered for high devleopment velocity apps in which **Stateful Hot Reload** allows user to change their code and see it come to life in less than a **second** without losing the state of that app,
+- Flutter is Engineered for high development velocity apps in which **Stateful Hot Reload** allows user to change their code and see it come to life in less than a **second** without losing the state of that app,
 - Injecting **updated source code** files into the running **Dart VM**

 ###  Flutter is unique
 - Flutter uses neither **WebView** nor the **OEM widgets** that shipped with the device.
-Instead, Flutter uses its own high-performance
+Instead, Flutter uses its own high-performance rendering engine to draw  widgets.
+In addition, Flutter is different because it only has a thin layer of C/C++ code.
+Flutter implements most of its system in Dart that developers can easily approach read, change, replace, or remove
 ![[Pasted image 20230908194313.png]]